23rd Feb 2015, Monday……..Day(7) Tuini-Hanol-Netwar-Mori-Purola-Barkot 126 km

-Got up early and fresh.
-I had slept in the car parked in Tiuni bazaar the previous night.
+Got up early and fresh after a nice sleep inside the car parked in Tiuni bazaar.
 It was still dark and tea shop nearby was already buzzing with activity.
-After two cups, I was ready for the day.
-From now onwards, the drive was going to be on unfamiliar territory.
+Two of cups of tea and I was ready for the day, from now onwards, the drive was going to be on unfamiliar territory.

 Early morning drive through pine forest along the Tons river and fragrance of numerous flowers, plants and trees was like a dream.
-On top of it, the Uttarakhand road was small but butter smooth.
+The road was narrow but butter smooth.

-Stopped here at Devladi Mata Temple for a while.
+Stopped at Devladi Mata Temple for a while.
 There was a tea shop with a running water tap nearby.
 Freshened up.
-Took another cup of tea.
-Visited the temple and carried on.
+Took another cup of tea, visited the temple and moved on.

-Soon I reached Hanol.
-The famous Mahasu Devta Temple was just half a kilometer diversion to the left.
-Right near the gate there was a GMVN rest house, which seemed not to be very well kept.
-The temple is dedicated to Mahasu Devta who is the chief deity of this area and is worshiped by the people of Hanol and nearby villages.
+The temple is dedicated to Mahasu Devta, the chief deity of the area and who is worshiped by the people of Hanol and nearby villages.
 It was built in the 9th century and is included in the Archeological Survey of india list of ancient temples.

 Parked the car near the market and walked down few steps to the main temple area.
-Temple looked very large and well maintained.
-The priest at the temple took me inside the temple and explained the importance of the temple and rituals related to it.
-He allowed me to click pictures of the temple barring main deity.
+The temple premises was large and well maintained.
+The priest at the temple took me inside the temple and explained the importance of the temple and rituals related with it.

-I was now in Jaunsar-Bawar region.
-The entire route was along Tons river.
-Landscape was amazing.
-There were some very beautiful villages all along.
-The people of the area looked very simple, friendly and helpful.
+Pretty soon I was on the road again.
+I was now driving through the Jaunsar-Bawar region.
+The route all along the Tons River passed through beautiful villages and amazing landscape.
+The people looked very simple, friendly and helpful.

-One fine day in a village he saw a beautiful local girl and fell in love immediately.
-Next time he came here with a different intention.
-Rented a room in the village and sent a proposal for marriage to the family of the girl.
-After some ifs and buts, the family agreed.
-He got her girl and since then he was living here with her for so many years.
+The next time he came with a different intent, rented a room in the village and sent a proposal to the family for marrying the girl.
+After few hiccups, the family agreed.
+He married the girl and ever since living at the place with her happily.

 Contrary to my imagination, Mori was a bustling place.
 Bazaar was full with people, shops and fast food joints.
 Share taxis were hurrying through, overloaded with animals, goods and people.
 Most of the men were wearing traditional caps, a plant tucked into it.
 I was told that it was given to them by their devta.
 Most of the women were smoking bidis and were reluctant to get photographed while smoking.